bvm-org/bvm/README.md

     [13, 3, 5, "ADD this"]

 But it's not an error to use quotes where they're not necessary.
-Note that only double quotes are allowed for strings:
+Note that only "double quotes" are allowed for strings:

     bvm> 13 3 5 "PUSH" "ADD this" "COUNT" "RETURN"
     [13, 3, 5, "ADD this"]